 Shi Ba Shi

-Shi Ba Shi (Shibashi) is a Qi Gong created in 1979 by the renowned Professor Lin Housheng, former director of the Shanghai Qigong Research Institute (Shanghai University of Traditional Chinese Medicine).
-The 1st and 2nd sets are most commonly practised, however there are 8 sets altogether.
-Taiji Qigong Shibashi combines the beauty of Taiji (Tai Chi) movements with the healing effect of Qigong and Meditation.
-It places emphasis on synchronizing the 18 movements with proper breathing techniques.
-It is a gentle, flowing Qi Gong exercise routine that is also deeply relaxing.
+Shi Ba Shi (Shibashi), or 18 Movements, is a Qi Gong (Qigong) created in 1979 by the renowned Professor Lin Housheng, former director of the Shanghai Qigong Research Institute (Shanghai University of Traditional Chinese Medicine).
+There are 8 sets altogether, however the 1st and 2nd sets of 18 movements are most commonly practised.
+This Qigong combines the strength of Taiji (Tai Chi) movements with the healing effect of Qigong and Meditation.
+It places emphasis on synchronizing the movements with proper breathing techniques to from a gentle, flowing exercise routine which is also deeply relaxing.

 Set 1